bplus-group/b-plus-MDILink-Wireshark-Dissector/win10/README.md

 ## Installation

 ### 1. Install Wireshark
-The latest stable release for Wireshark is V4.4 but you can download the V4.5 easily from this link:  https://www.wireshark.org/download/automated/win64/
+Install Wireshark from the official wireshark download portal: https://www.wireshark.org/download.html

+the latest stable Version is at the moment 4.4.9

 ### 2. Place the bplus plugin
-Place the bplus.dll in the plugins directory, for example: `C:\Program Files\Wireshark\plugins\4.5\epan`
+Place the bplus.dll in the plugins directory, for example: `C:\Program Files\Wireshark\plugins\4.4\epan`

 ### 3. Protocol add in Decoding
 After opening Wireshark successfully, you need to press on Analyze→ Decode as...